raysers/Mflux-ComfyUI/README.md

 - Image Generation from Metadata: Added support to generate images directly from provided metadata files.
 - Progressive Step Output: Optionally output each step of the image generation process, allowing for real-time monitoring.

-The previous update has completed Img2Img.
-In addition, Mflux 0.4.x also includes a keyboard interrupt feature, and this update has implemented it using ComfyUI's cancel button.
+Previous updates have already completed the Img2Img functionality.
+Additionally, MFlux 0.4.x introduced a keyboard interruption feature, which was implemented in the last update using ComfyUI's cancel button.

+This update focuses on completing the functionality to generate images from metadata.

 The next step is to complete the implementation of the remaining features as much as possible.